French Guiana: Name

 According to the Oxford English Dictionary, the name "Guyana" is an indigenous term meaning "land of many waters".
 The addition of the adjective "French" in most languages other than French is rooted in colonial times, when five such colonies (The Guianas) had been named along the coast, subject to differing powers: namely (from west to east) Spanish Guiana (now Guayana Region in Venezuela), British Guiana (now Guyana), Dutch Guiana (now Suriname), French Guiana, and Portuguese Guiana (now Amapá in Brazil).
-French Guiana and the two larger countries to the north and west, Guyana and Suriname, are still often collectively referred to as "the Guianas" and constitute one large landmass known as the Guiana Shield.
+French Guiana and the two larger countries to the west, Guyana and Suriname, are still often collectively referred to as "the Guianas" and lie largely on the elevated landmass of the Guiana Shield.

 History

 Indigenous inhabitants and early French attempts at colonization

-French Guiana was originally inhabited by indigenous people: Kalina, Lokono (part of the Arawak grouping), Galibi, Palikur, Teko, Wayampi and Wayana.
-The French attempted to create a colony there in the 16th century in conjunction with its settlement of some Caribbean islands, such as Guadeloupe and Saint-Domingue.
+French Guiana was originally (and still is) inhabited by Indigenous people: Kalina or Galibi (speaking languages of the Cariban family), Lokono or Arawak (speaking languages of the Arawakan family), Palikur (Arawakan), Teko or Emerillon (Tupian), Wayampi (Tupian), and Wayana (Cariban).
+The French attempted to create a colony in the region in the 16th century in conjunction with its settlement of some Caribbean islands, such as Guadeloupe and Saint-Domingue.

-Prior to European colonization, the territory was originally inhabited by Native South Americans, most speaking the Arawak language, of the Arawakan language family.
-The people identified as Lokono.
 The first French establishment is recorded in 1503, but France did not establish a durable presence until colonists founded Cayenne in 1643.

 Slavery and abolition

-French Guiana was developed as a slave society, where planters imported Africans as enslaved labourers on large sugar and other plantations.
+French Guiana was developed as a slave society, where planters trafficked Africans as enslaved labourers on large sugar and other plantations.
 The system of slavery in French Guiana continued until the French Revolution, when the National Convention voted to abolish the French slave trade and slavery in France's overseas colonies in February 1794, months after enslaved Haitians had started a slave rebellion in the colony of Saint-Domingue.
 However, the 1794 decree was only implemented in Saint-Domingue, Guadeloupe and French Guiana, while the colonies of Senegal, Mauritius, Réunion, Martinique and French India resisted the imposition of these laws.